-DTE River Rouge also operates a natural gas-fired 235 MMBtu per hour auxiliary steam boiler and four 28.4 MMBtu per hour diesel fueled generators.
-The purpose of the Auxiliary Boiler is to provide steam to the plant and to other nearby customers if the main boilers are down; the Auxiliary Boiler is not connected to a turbine and generates no electricity for the grid.
-The four diesel generators are connected to the electrical grid and operate as peaking units.
-No add-on emissions controls are associated with the Auxiliary Boiler or diesel peakers; sulfur emissions from the peaking units are limited through the sulfur content of the fuel.
+There are also four 28.4 MMBtu per hour diesel fueled generators connected to the electrical grid and operate as peaking units for black start.
+Each peaking unit can only be used 100 hrs. per peakier/year.
+No add-on emissions controls are associated with the Portable Auxiliary Boiler or diesel peakers; sulfur emissions from the peaking units are limited through the sulfur content of the fuel.